 - How to pick an effective candidate

 Next, I’ll give you my list of the best LinkedIn ghostwriters to hire now.

 I’ve either worked with these professionals directly or heard their praises through several reputable third parties to ensure they meet my standards.

 So without further ado, let’s dive in:

 - Fluid collaboration workflow?
-As featured above, my clients have access to me via email and Slack, with direct collaboration available on Planable (which, in turn, is my post-scheduler).
+As featured above, my clients have access to me via Slack, Trello, and video calls, with direct collaboration available on Trello.

 Ruben doesn’t only evoke feelings of a delicious NY-style deli sandwich but of concise, compelling prose.